iaitp/2021-B/README.md

 - Extension for Jupyter Lab

 ### Frontend
-- User Testing and adaption of user interface based on these outcomes
+- Simplifying the controls
-- Easier controls directly in the toolbar instead of a cell
+- Add the dataframe selection dropdown to toolbar instead of into a cell
+- Visualisation on how the algorithm recommendation has been done

 ### Backend
-- User testing of current functionality and extension  based on that
 - Extension for tasks beyond classification